-\item Unitary response aligned to recognition time (\emph{shift model}): All words exhibit a unitary linear neural response to recognition and integration, time-locked to the word's recognition time \rectime{}. \item Variable response by recognition time, aligned to word onset (\emph{variable model}): Words exhibit a differential neural response to recognition and integration based on their recognition time.
+\item Unitary response aligned to recognition time (\emph{shift model}): All words exhibit a unitary linear neural response to recognition and integration, time-locked to the word's recognition time \rectime{}.

+This model asserts that each word's features $X_{vi}$ trigger a neural response beginning at $\tau_i$ seconds after word onset, and that this neural response can be captured by a single characteristic response to all words.

+\item Variable response by recognition time, aligned to word onset (\emph{variable model}): Words exhibit a differential neural response to recognition and integration based on their recognition time.
 The temporal onset of these integration processes is insensitive to the progress of word recognition.

 We account for variable responses by defining a quantile split $Q : \tau \to \mathbb N$ on the inferred recognition times \rectime.
 We then estimate distinct TRF parameters for the features of words in each quantile.